Young Women at the Helm

 The Hudson River Sloop Clearwater offers a variety of ecology-based experiences to thousands of youth and adults each year.
-We make it a priority to reach out to urban and rural areas and minorities who are often underserved in this capacity.
 One of the most successful parts of Clearwater’s “Next Generation of Environmental Leaders” initiative is our three-day program called Young Women at the Helm (YWH).

 The program begins with outreach visits to several community groups and schools in low-income, urban areas throughout the Hudson Valley.
 Annually, 20-25 young women are accepted to the three-day program and participate in various on-board and onshore activities.

-Participants sample different experiential activities covering ecology and pollution, sailing, and navigation and then choose one of topics for their learning focus.
-Each group also learn one boat-related skill (such as deploying the fishing net, climbing aloft or raising sail), that they will perform on their own on Day Three.
-The two nights are spent ashore camping and meeting with female guest speakers from professions such as blimp pilots, politicians, doctors and sea captains.
+The two nights of the program are spent ashore camping and meeting with female guest speakers from varied professions: politicians, doctors, environmentalists, scientists, historians and sea captains.
 At the end of the program, each group presents what they have learned to their peers

 This experience profoundly affects the young women.
 Anna Meyer, a participant from 2008 recalls, “It most definitely made me grow and gain confidence…by teaching me how to be a leader and to never quit, to always keep going even when it’s tough.”